 Secondary School (Years 7 to 12)

 Students enrolling into Secondary School studies will need to provide proof of their English language skills.
-Please contact the Enrolments Manager for more details.
+Please see entry requirements below for more details.

 Please click here to view the entry requirements for International Students at Clayfield College.